-It is important to inspect the tires regularly.
-Some deviations can be "silent".
-That is, they can damage your tire without giving too much notice.
+It is important to inspect tires regularly to ensure their proper performance.
+Some damages can be "silent".
+That is, they can affect your tire condition without giving too much notice.
 Regular inspection, respectively, helps you prevent severe tire damage, as well as avoid potential punctures, or even worse, flat tires and blowouts in the middle of the road.

-I have compiled here an easy and clear guide so that you know how to inspect your tires correctly, without leaving out even one aspect.
-So, check out how you can inspect them carefully to spot any potential irregularity.
+We have compiled an easy and clear guide for drivers to know how to inspect their tires correctly.
+So, check out how you can spot any potential irregularity, what its risks are, and how to solve the issue the right way.

 #1 Quick But Cautious Look